 World class cuisine and views over the Constantia Valley

-Chef, Ivor Jones cooking is a celebration of bold global flavours inspired by travel and nostalgia, like his signature Jonesy chocolate bar, typical of his playful approach.
+A celebration of bold global flavours in a spectacular location.
 Food is produce-driven and influenced by the seasons which allows for a continuous flow of interesting new ingredients and innovative adaptations to classic dishes, each of which is masterfully prepared and creatively yet simply plated.

 Much of the produce is grown locally or on the beautiful Beau Constantia farm, a boutique wine farm enviably positioned on the crest of Constantia Nek overlooking lush, rolling vineyards and False Bay in the distance.
 The building with its cubed glass feature looks seemingly suspended, while inside the sleek open-plan restaurant with exceptional views across the valley.

 Situated on the Pierhead in the heart of the V&A Waterfront, with the iconic views that have made this attraction so famous worldwide, PIER restaurant offers an intimate, multi-course fine-dining experience to one of the world’s most-loved destinations.

 Expect culinary adventure and theatrics with the focus on the best flavours coaxed from the best local produce.
 On offer is a set of 9 or 11 dishes running the gauntlet of the La Colombe group’s skills with aplomb – from the very first “snack” to the petit fours offered with the bill.